MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 # Deploy clusters with Storage Spaces Direct in VMM

 This article describes how to set up a cluster with Storage Spaces Direct (S2D) in the System Center - Virtual Manager (VMM) fabric.
 You can set up a couple of types of clusters:

 - A hyper-converged deployment that runs compute and storage resources in the same cluster.
 - A disaggregated deployment in which compute and storage run in separate environments.
 The storage component is built using S2D and scale-out file server (SOFS) to provide an independently scalable storage repository for VMs and apps.

 ## Before you start

+Here are some considerations before you start deploying clusters:

 - Ensure you're running VMM 2016 or a later version.
 - Hyper-V hosts in a cluster should be running Windows Server 2016 or later with the Hyper-V Role installed and configured to host VMs.